rspec/rspec-rails/README.markdown

 spec'ing a partial that is included across different controllers, you _may_ need to override these values before rendering the view.

+To provide a layout for the render, you'll need to specify _both_ the template and the layout explicitly.
+For example:

+    render :template => "events/show", :layout => "layouts/application"

 ## `assign(key, val)`

 Use this to assign values to instance variables in the view: